KhtaAi/Prompt-Creator-from-projects/Readme.md

 ```

 #### `summary.md` (Optional)

-You can manually create this file and write a summary of your project in it.
+## You can manually create this file and write a summary of your project in it.
 If you use the `--include-summary` flag when running the command, its content will be prepended to the final output.

----

 ## 💡 Command-Line Flags

-You can use the following flags to customize the output:
+You can use the following flags to customize the output or manage the package:

 - `--markdown`: Creates the output in Markdown format (`project_prompt.md`).
 (Otherwise, the output will be plain text in `project_prompt.txt`).
 - `--include-summary`: Adds the content of `prompt-creator/summary.md` to the beginning of the prompt.
 - `--remove-blanks`: Removes all blank lines from the file contents for a more compact output.
+- `--version`: Displays the currently installed version of the tool.

 ---

 ## 📦 Package Management

 - **Upgrade:** To get the latest version from GitHub:

   ```bash
   prompt-creator --upgrade
   ```

+  To verify that the upgrade was successful, you can run `prompt-creator --version`.

 - **Uninstall:** To completely remove the package from your system:
   ```bash
   prompt-creator --uninstall